 When may an order of child support be modified?

 An order of child support may be modified at any time upon a showing of substantial change in circumstances or after three years from the original order if the amount of support would change by $100 per month or 20%.

-Can I order child custody modification without a showing of substantial change in circumstances?
+Can I order child custody modification in Texas without a substantial change in circumstances?

 Yes.
 Generally, an order of child support may be modified one year or more after it has been entered without a showing of substantial change in circumstances if:

-- the order works a severe economic hardship on either party or the child
+- The order causes a severe economic hardship on either party or the child.

-- the child is no longer in the age category on which the current support amount was based; and
+- The child is no longer in the age category on which the support amount was based.

 How do I start a Texas child custody modification?